Let’s talk rage.

 Not anxiety, not grouchiness…pure, unadulterated, messy, all-consuming RAGE.
 You know, that lovely fireball of emotions bursting out from your very core!

-Many things can set off a rage tsunami: five consecutive nights of shitty sleep, a toilet seat left open (how hard is it to just close it???), or the feeling of being taken for granted.
+Many things can set off a rage tsunami: five consecutive nights of shitty sleep/night sweats, a toilet seat left open (how hard is it to just close it???), or the feeling of being taken for granted.

-While bouts of rage are not exclusive to the menopause transition, mood changes including anger are indeed a frequently reported menopause symptom.
+While bouts of rage are not exclusive to the menopause transition (or to women’s health), mood changes including anger are indeed a frequently reported menopause symptom.
 70 percent of women experience irritability during perimenopause, with an increased risk of mood swings for those of us with a history of postpartum depression or premenstrual dysphoric disorder (a severe form of PMS).

 But why do we suddenly feel this rage during perimenopause?
 How can we manage these bursts of anger?
 And is it possible that there’s something we can learn from our rage?

 Any one of the 34 symptoms of menopause (brain fog, hot flashes, vaginal dryness, weight gain, or sore breasts, to name a few) is enough to evoke at least a small spark of rage.
 After all, it’s easy to feel like your body is betraying you during this transition.